basarat/demo-typestyle/01-intro/script.md

   </div>
 , document.getElementById('root'));
 ```
+And now we will apply a css class to this div using React's className property.

 It can use the TypeStyle generated className just as easily as we did with framework free JS.